twilio/twilio-video-app-react/README.md

     $ npm install -g twilio-cli

-it requires an additional plugin.
+It requires an additional plugin.
 Install the CLI plugin with:

     $ twilio plugins:install @twilio-labs/plugin-rtc